Skip to main content

 My Search for the Perfect Neck Pillow: A Cautionary Tale of Better Sleep

-After a severe episode of neck pain, I embarked on a quest to find the perfect neck pillow for better sleep.
+After a severe bout of neck pain hit me hard, I began my search for the perfect neck pillow to improve my sleep.
 As someone who has struggled with cervical discomfort, I knew that proper neck alignment was key to recovery.

 Having previously shared my recovery journey—including stretches, posture fixes, and lifestyle changes—in How I Recovered from Sudden, Agonizing Neck Pain, I hoped a specialized pillow would be the final step toward lasting relief.